duoxehyon/block-bid-watcher/README.md

 # Block Builder Bids Poller
-This program polls for the latest block values for each relay submitted by the builder.
+This program polls for the latest block values submitted by the builder for each relay.
 Example on how to use in `src/main.rs`.

 # Location, IP Values for relays